Latest From Our Articles

 Electromagnetic fields (EMF) are waves of energy produced by cell phones, computers, Wi-Fi routers, smart meters, other electronic gadgets, and high-voltage power lines that are invisible to the naked eye yet almost omnipresent in our environment.

-While experts claim that EMFs aren't hazardous, a growing body of evidence suggests that they have a variety of effects on human health, including the development of electrosensitivity symptoms.
-Continue reading to learn how our frequent use of technology may affect our cells, as well as the potential health hazards associated with EMF exposure.
+Although experts claim that EMFs aren't hazardous, a growing body of evidence suggests that they have various effects on human health, including the development of electrosensitivity symptoms.
+Continue reading to learn how our frequent use of technology may affect our cells and the potential health hazards associated with EMF exposure.

 Simple methods for detecting electrosensitivity and reducing your exposure to EMFs are presented.

-Electromagnetic fields are energy frequencies that range from low to high on a spectrum.
-EMFs are produced naturally by the earth and the sun, as well as by man-made equipment like as cell phones and Wi-Fi routers.
-Non-ionizing radiation is produced by low frequency, low energy fields, which is safe for human exposure and accounts for the majority of radiation individuals are exposed to.
+EMFs are energy frequencies that range from low to high on a spectrum.
+EMFs are produced naturally by the earth and the sun, as well as by man-made equipment like cell phones and Wi-Fi routers.
+Nonionizing radiation is produced by low-frequency, low-energy fields, which are safe for human exposure and account for the majority of radiation individuals are exposed to.

 The following are examples of low-frequency EMF sources: